 The remainder of this article is organized as follows.
-In \S~\ref{sec:math_pb} the mathematical formulation of the problem in a potential flow framework is recalled.
-The numerical methods based on the HPC approach are presented in \S~\ref{sec:HPC}, with particular attention devoted to the treatment of the free surface dynamics.
-In \S~\ref{sec:standing_w}, a convergence study is performed on a freely evolving standing wave case compared to a highly accurate numerical solution from the stream function theory.
-Then, a fitted mesh overlapping grid method is described and implemented in \S~\ref{sec:theory_fixedBody}.
-This double mesh strategy is tested on two selected cases in \S~\ref{sec:valid}.
-The first one is an horizontal fixed circular cylinder, completely immersed although close from the free surface, and the second one involves a free surface piercing body.
-Results of the present NWT on the two test cases are compared to experimental data while the first one is also compared to numerical results from the literature.
-The data on the immersed cylinder are extracted from \citet{chaplin1984nonlinear}, whereas the free surface piercing rectangular barge data are obtained during this work.
-In \S~\ref{sec:conclusions}, the main findings from this study are summarized and perspectives for further research are discussed.
+In \cref{sec:math_pb} the mathematical formulation of the potential flow problem is recalled.
+The numerical methods based on the HPC approach are presented in \cref{sec:HPC}, with particular attention devoted to the treatment of the free surface.
+In \cref{sec:standing_w}, a convergence study is performed on a freely evolving standing wave case compared to a highly accurate numerical solution.
+Numerous tests are performed to determine the optimal ranges of discretization parameters, first without using any filter.
+The effects associated with mild filters are then analyzed.
+The case of a standing wave of near maximum amplitude is run to confirm the nonlinear capabilities of the model.
+Then, a novel fitted mesh overlapping grid method is described and implemented in \cref{sec:theory_fixedBody}.
+This double mesh strategy is tested on two selected cases in \cref{sec:valid}.
+The first one is an horizontal fixed circular cylinder, completely immersed although close to the free surface, from \citet{chaplin1984nonlinear} and the second one involves a free surface piercing rectangular barge.
+That second experiment is an original campaign done during this study.
+Results of the present NWT on the two test cases are compared with experimental data and numerical results from the literature.
+In \cref{sec:conclusions}, the main findings from this study and research outlook are summarized and discussed.